Page Table of Contents

 There will be a copy of every text file in the current directory on the C disk.

-A Better and Easier Way: Using Disk Cloning Software
+An Easier Way: Using Dedicated Disk Cloning Software

 You can use any method mentioned above to clone a hard drive.
 A command-line interface is different from a graphical user interface (GUI) because it is text-only.
 More specific computer skills, more space for error, a large number of instructions, and the impossibility of solving problems through research are shortcomings of the command line interface.
 Therefore, it is not friendly to new computer users.